Mirzipan/Homm3_BG_Database/docs/units/wraiths.md

 ## Notes

 - The ability is applied right after the Wraiths are activated.
 - If Wraiths were attacked by [Wyverns](wyverns.md), both the damage and the healing take place simultaneously.
-Nothing happens for faction (Few, Pack) Wraiths, and the Neutral variant removes up to 1 :damage:.
+Nothing happens for faction (Few and Pack) Wraiths, and the Neutral variant removes up to 1 :damage:.

 ## Comes With